pauldelatte/pauldelatte.github.io/_pages/research.md

 - Description and explanation, 2025

-- Average density: weak limits and inference in non-regular semi-parametric problems, 2025, *submitted*)
+- Average density: weak limits and inference in non-regular semi-parametric problems, 2025 (*submitted*)

-- Some existence results for maximin priors in statistical minimax theorems, 2024, *submitted*
+- Some existence results for maximin priors in statistical minimax theorems, 2024 (*submitted*)

 ## Work in progress